Definition

 - Requires repeated testing during symptomatic periods for diagnosis.

-Subclinical Cushing Syndrome:
+Subclinical Cushing Syndrome

 - Common in adrenal incidentalomas with mild cortisol overproduction.